tessercat/daoistic-book/notes/genius.md

 A leadership manual
 that counsels us
 to recognize
-that the best government is the least government, that people know what's best for themselves, that power corrupts and actions have consequences, and that wise leadership mediates conflict and doesn't engage in it, gets out of the way and lets people get to work,
+that people know what's best for themselves and that the best government is the least government.

+That power corrupts and actions have consequences, and that wise leadership mediates conflict and doesn't engage in it, gets out of the way and lets people get to work,